RobinTheHood/hook-point-manager/README.md

 ## How to use

 ### Default Hook Points (recommended)
-In this example you can create hook points from the directory */new_files/vendor-no-composer/robinthehood/HookPointManager/Classes/DefaultHookPoints/*.
-It's better to look here for a hook point or make a pull request to add a new hook point:
+This example shows you how to add all default hook points to modifieds core files.
+It's always better to look for a default hook point and use a default one or make a pull request to add a new default hook point:

 ```php
 use RobinTheHood\HookPointManager\Classes\HookPointManager;